-Standard Element Rating A Rating B Rating C E01 - Propose goals and timelines proposes and negotiates measurable, achievable, and effective goals and appropriate timelines proposes and negotiates measurable, achievable, and realistic goals and timelines proposes and negotiates achievable goals and timelines E02 - Produce support material produces support material that reflects on, critically analyses, and documents the sustained development of artworks produces appropriate support material that reflects on, analyses, and describes the development of art works produces support material that reflects and describes and documents the development of artworks E03 - Set artistic goals sets and meets specified or negotiated artistic goals by applying sophisticated task management strategies† sets and meets specified or negotiated artistic goals by applying appropriate task management strategies† sets and meets specified artistic goals by applying task management strategies† E04 - Use task- focused strategies devises, implements, and maintains positive and constructive task- focussed strategies for the efficient conception and safe development of artworks. implements and maintains positive task-focused strategies for the efficient conception and safe development of artworks. uses and maintains task-focused strategies for the efficient conception and safe development of artworks.
+Criterion elements Rating A Rating B Rating C E1 - Propose goals and timelines proposes and negotiates measurable, achievable, and effective goals and appropriate timelines proposes and negotiates measurable, achievable, and realistic goals and timelines proposes and negotiates achievable goals and timelines E2 - Produce support material produces support material that reflects on, critically analyses, and documents the sustained development of artworks produces appropriate support material that reflects on, analyses, and describes the development of art works produces support material that reflects and describes and documents the development of artworks E3 - Set artistic goals sets and meets specified or negotiated artistic goals by applying sophisticated task management strategies [†] sets and meets specified or negotiated artistic goals by applying appropriate task management strategies [†] sets and meets specified artistic goals by applying task management strategies [†] E4 - Use task- focused strategies [‡] devises, implements, and maintains positive and constructive task-focussed strategies for the efficient conception and safe development of artworks. implements and maintains positive task-focused strategies for the efficient conception and safe development of artworks. uses and maintains task- focused strategies for the efficient conception and safe development of artworks.

-[†] Such as use of timelines, protocols, goal setting, planning documents, prioritising, progress tracking and scheduling. [‡] Those related to the improvement, management, safety and efficient execution of tasks and resources.
+[†]Such as use of timelines, protocols, goal setting, planning documents, prioritising, progress tracking and scheduling.